georgelucasvieira/georgelucasvieira/README.md

 When it comes to **front-end**, my preferred architectural style is when you only use JavaScript when necessary.
-So, besides the famous and mainstream, NextJS and Angular, I really like:
+So, besides the famous and mainstream NextJS and Angular, I really like:
 - HTMX
 - AlpineJS
 - Svelte